Why Your Child is Safe At Orleans Primary School

 Your child’s safety is of paramount importance to our school and we have clear and consistent policies and procedures in place to ensure that your child is safe.
 We meet all of the statutory requirements and regularly monitor our safeguarding provision.

-We have a lead member of staff responsible for Child Protection and Safeguarding (Jane Evans, Headteacher) who meets regularly with the Lead Governor for Safeguarding (Alex Axiom, Chair of Governors), to monitor the impact of what we have in place; also ensuring we adhere to all legislation.
+We have a lead member of staff responsible for Child Protection and Safeguarding (Alex Jones, Acting Deputy Headteacher) who meets regularly with the Lead Governor for Safeguarding (Alex Axiom, Chair of Governors), to monitor the impact of what we have in place; also ensuring we adhere to all legislation.

 Below is an overview of the areas of school life which ensure the safety of our children: